How to answer the question

 (2) consider how the author has written;

-Note that there is a third unstated part to the question, which is an implied ‘
+Note that there is a third unstated part to the question, i.e. it is implied ‘

 (3) What is the significance of the connection between (1) and (2)?’